Baystation12/Baystation12-Lore/The Skrell.md

 **Naming**

 Skrell names either consist of chosen human names or rough translations, due to their language being something humans cannot vocalize.
-The translations appear to vary widly when converted to the Galactic Common, so there is a wide variety of names possible.
+The translations appear to vary widly when converted to Galactic Common, so there is a wide variety of names possible.

 **Biology**